 Health coaches fill a void by offering more intensive, client-centered care.
 They’re masters at helping patients break bad habits and form new, healthy behaviors.

 If you’re looking to make a major change to your diet, exercise routine, or lifestyle, working with a health coach can help you set realistic goals and take the steps necessary to meet them.
-Keep reading to find out how these change agents can help you fight chronic disease—or prevent it from developing in the first place.
+Keep reading to find out how health coaching can help you fight chronic disease—or prevent it from developing in the first place.

 Why You Should Care about Chronic Disease Right Now